 However, TIG welding can work wonders for joining smaller pieces of metal, such as the wires for a custom steel wire basket.
 Also, because the TIG process directly joins two pieces of metal, there’s no filler material to fail—meaning less money spent on welding supplies.

 With robotic welding equipment, TIG welding can be a bit lower-maintenance, since the welding electrode isn’t being constantly consumed by the welding process.
-However, the welding electrode still needs to be properly cleaned and polished between uses—especially when welding stainless steel.
+However, TIG welder parts, such as the welding electrode, still need to be properly cleaned and polished between uses—especially when welding stainless steel.

 In short, choosing one welding solution as the best should be done on a case-by-case basis, which is why Marlin Steel is dedicated to having a range of tools and technologies for completing welds.